kshirsagarrushi/record_keeping/README.md

-This is simple record keeping project in reactjs it is useful to understanda hooks in reactjs specifically useState hook
+This is simple record keeping project in reactjs. it is useful to understanda hooks in reactjs specifically useState hook